 When Loss Feels Impossible to Put Into Words

 Miscarriage and infant loss can carry grief that feels isolating, complex, and deeply personal.
-You deserve space where your experience is honoured in its entirety.
+Counselling offers a space where your experience can be honoured in its entirety.

 You’ve been met with well meaning comments that minimise your grief or expect you to move on.